 “We disclaim alike the Right and the Desire to impose our convictions on any of our subjects…none be in anywise favored, none molested or disquieted by reason of their Religious Faith or Observances; but that all shall alike enjoy the equal and impartial Protection of the Law.”

 In other words, she promises there will be no proselytizing and that complete religious freedom will reign.
 Next, she promises equality of opportunity:

 “…Our subjects of whatever Race or Creed be freely and impartially admitted to Offices in Our service…”

 And finally, she promises to respect this ancient land:

 “…We know and respect the feelings of attachment which the Natives of India regard the land;inherited by them from their ancestors; and we desire to protect them in all Rights connected therewith….and We will that generally, in Framing and Administering the Law, due regard be paid to the Ancient Rights, Usages and Customs of India”.

-The proclamation was to be translated into Indian languages and arrangements made to be read out to all people wherever possible.
+The proclamation was translated into several Indian languages and arrangements made to be read out to all people wherever possible.